turnintocoders/codingforeveryone/meetup-support.md

 # Coding for everyone - Meetup support

-## 1. Register on Github
+## 1. [Optional] Register on Github
-No matter what you are going to do, we recommend you to register on [Github](https://github.com/), and use that account to log into the other websites.
+No matter what you are going to do, we recommend you to register on [Github](https://github.com/), and link that account to the other websites.

 ## 2. What do you want to do?
 Depending on your interest and your programming level you can decide what to do at the Meetup.